ericsalesdeandrade/CybSafe_ESDA/README.md

 The Repo contains
 1. Script to scrape the Pokemon API
 2. Script to create a Postgres Database, Table
-3. Flask Application Wrapper around above 2 scripts
+3. Flask Application Wrapper to get, store and retrieve data from DB
-4. Docker Compose File to Host Web App and Database
+4. Docker (Compose) to Run Web App and Database

 ## How To Run
 ### Step 1